 A quick honest note: we focus on mainstream UK flagships, so dedicated gaming specialists like the Asus ROG Phone and Nubia RedMagic aren't yet in our catalog.
-Until then, every phone below is a genuinely brilliant gaming handset you can actually buy on contract today.
+Every phone below is still a genuinely brilliant gaming handset.
+Most carry contract deals, while some of the newest arrivals are SIM-free only for now, so check the deal list under each phone to see what it is currently sold on.
 We compare deals from Vodafone, EE, O2, Three and the major resellers daily.

 What makes a great gaming phone?

 Chipset is king.
 The single biggest factor in mobile gaming is the system-on-chip.
-In 2026 the three flagship platforms to look for are the Qualcomm Snapdragon 8 Elite Gen 5, Apple A19 Pro and MediaTek Dimensity 9500.
+In 2026 the flagship platforms to look for are the Qualcomm Snapdragon 8 Elite Gen 5, MediaTek Dimensity 9500 and Apple A19 Pro.
 All three deliver ray-tracing, on-device AI upscaling and the GPU horsepower to run Genshin Impact or Wuthering Waves at maxed settings.
 But peak benchmark scores only tell half the story.
-Sustained performance is what wins long PUBG matches.
-Slim phones with small vapour chambers throttle within minutes, dropping frame rates by 30-40%.
+Sustained performance is what wins long PUBG matches, and slim phones with small vapour chambers throttle within minutes.
 Look for larger thermal solutions and graphite cooling.
-The Poco F8 Ultra and Xiaomi 15 hold their boost clocks far longer than thinner rivals.
+Our ranking is built from a spec and benchmark database rather than a thermal chamber, so sustained performance is the one thing it cannot see: if a phone makes your shortlist, read a hands-on review for how it holds up after half an hour.

 Refresh rate and touch sampling.
 A 60Hz panel feels fine for browsing but laggy in shooters.
-120Hz is the practical sweet spot.
+120Hz is the practical baseline.
 Call of Duty Mobile, Fortnite and Diablo Immortal all support it.
-144Hz gives you a noticeable edge in fast-paced FPS titles, while 165Hz (found on a few flagships) is overkill for most games but lovely to scroll.
+144Hz gives you a noticeable edge in fast-paced FPS titles, and 165Hz (found on a handful of flagships) is the top tier in our scoring, even though few mobile games actually render that many frames.
 Equally important is touch sampling rate.
 A 240Hz+ touch layer means your taps register a frame or two earlier, the difference between landing a headshot and missing it.
 Most 2026 flagships hit 240-480Hz in game mode.

 Screen size, battery and bypass charging.
 Bigger isn't automatically better.
 6.7-6.8 inch phones balance immersion with grip.
 For battery, look for 5,500mAh+ silicon-anode cells and, crucially, bypass charging.
 It routes mains power straight to the SoC instead of through the battery, so you can plug in mid-match without cooking the cell.

 What we don't (yet) score.
 Dedicated gaming phones add active cooling fans, capacitive shoulder triggers and RGB lighting.
 These genuinely help in competitive PUBG and CoDM, but require specialist UK availability.
-The Xiaomi Poco F-series is the closest gaming-leaning sub-brand we currently rank, with aggressive thermals, high refresh and flagship chipsets at mid-range prices.
+The Xiaomi Poco F-series is the closest gaming-leaning sub-brand we currently rank, with flagship chipsets and 120Hz AMOLED panels at mid-range prices.

 The phones in our top 50 will happily run Call of Duty Mobile, Genshin Impact, PUBG Mobile and Fortnite at high settings.
-Compare deals from £25/month and cross-check our best performance phones, best display phones and best fast charging phones rankings to find your perfect match.
+Compare deals above and cross-check our best performance phones, best display phones and best fast charging phones rankings to find your perfect match.